 One of the more “stupid” deaths occurred on an unassuming neighborhood block in 1930.
 A Los Angeles Angels catcher drained fuel from his gas tank for his former manager who just happened to run out of gas while visiting.
 The player, Gus Sandberg then decided to light a match to see if there was any gas left in the tank he drained.
 Obviously he didn’t finish the job – a huge fireball engulfed him and he passed on the next day.

 The tour is not all guts and gore – we saw where two kids were stuck in tar pits for 12 hours before anyone noticed – of course today, it took a bit of imagination to envision this (helped by our numerous visits to the La Brea Tar Pits on Wilshire) since homes cover this area.
 We passed by Ray Charles old recording studio, a 14-room house and a site of a 350 gallon still operation in the late 1920’s and LA’s shortest street at 15 feet (more like a median).
-A church where Jim Jones preached even made an appearance towards the end of the tour (Jones is infamous for orchestrating one of the largest mass murders in American history – over 900 people died).
+A church where Jim Jones preached even made an appearance towards the end of the tour (Jones is infamous for orchestrating one of the largest mass murders in American history in the country of Guyana in South America – over 900 people were killed).

 No “crime tour” is complete without a stop at a cemetery – in this case it was the hillside 65 acre Rosedale Cemetery which on a clear day affords one views of the ocean and directly into downtown.
 This cemetery was founded in 1884 when Los Angeles had a population of, get this… under 30,000 people!
 The cemetery is notable for several reasons, it was home to the first crematorium west of the Rockies and was the first cemetery in the city to accept people of all creeds and races.
 As expected it is home to a number of actors, several LA city majors and even a female serial killer.
 Louise Peete after 19 years in prison continued her killing once she was released, including the lady who helped secure her parole.